About This Drug

 - Changes in your liver function

-- Inflammation (swelling) of the lungs which can very rarely be life-threatening.
+- Scarring of the lungs that causes stiffness in the lungs and/or inflammation (swelling) of the lungs which may be life-threatening.
 You may have a dry cough or trouble breathing.

 - Abnormal heart beat and/or decrease in heart rate may occur which may be life-threatening.